vibbits/nextflow-jnj/presentation/slidedeck.md

 ---
 Let's add some new features:
 1. `nextflow run 03-first-pipeline/fastqc_1.nf -bg > log`
+<!--
+ANSWER: run in the background and push output of nextflow to the log file.
+No need of explicitly using nohup, screen or tmux.
+ANSWER: the hash at the beginning of each process reveals where you can find the result of each process.
+-->

 ---

 Let's add some new features:
 1. `nextflow run 03-first-pipeline/fastqc_1.nf -bg > log`
 2. Adapt file for handling read pairs.
 Which parameter would you use on runtime to overwrite the inputfiles?

+<!--
+ANSWER: nextflow run --reads data/WT_lib1_R1.fq.gz 03-first-pipeline/fastqc_1.nf .-->

 ---
 Let's add some new features:
 1. `nextflow run 03-first-pipeline/fastqc_1.nf -bg > log`
 2. Adapt file for handling read pairs.
 Which parameter would you use on runtime to overwrite the inputfiles?
 3. Print parameters using `println` & check if the files exist when creating the channels.
+<!--
+ANSWER: println section to describe your workflow
+ANSWER: checkIfExists
+ANSWER: invoke the checkIfExists-error by running the nextflow script with wrong reads: `nextflow run 03-first-pipeline/fastqc_3.nf --reads wrongfilename`.
+-->

 ---
 Let's add some new features:
 1. `nextflow run 03-first-pipeline/fastqc_1.nf -bg > log`.
 Where are the output files?
-<!--
-ANSWER: run in the background and push output of nextflow to the log file.
-No need of explicitly using nohup, screen or tmux.
-ANSWER: the hash at the beginning of each process reveals where you can find the result of each process.
--->
 2. Adapt file for handling read pairs.
 Which parameter would you use on runtime to overwrite the inputfiles?
-<!--
-ANSWER: nextflow run --reads data/WT_lib1_R1.fq.gz 03-first-pipeline/fastqc_1.nf .
--->
 3. Print parameters using `println` & check if the files exist when creating the channels.
-<!--
-ANSWER: println section to describe your workflow
-ANSWER: checkIfExists
-ANSWER: invoke the checkIfExists-error by running the nextflow script with wrong reads: `nextflow run 03-first-pipeline/fastqc_3.nf --reads wrongfilename`.
--->
 4. Create a directory where the files can be stored with `publishDir`.
 <!--
 ANSWER: If the output is to be used by another process, and the files are being moved, they won't be accessible for the next process and hence you're pipeline will fail complaining about files not being present.
 Files published by a process must not be accessed by other downstream processes